thetauk/tauk-webdriver-python/README.md

 ```

 Alternatively if the driver object is constructed in a base class (Ex: in the `setUp()` method),
-you also have to pass the `self` object using though `unittestcase` argument.
+you also have to pass the `self` object as `unittestcase` argument.
 This will allow Tauk to collect details about the test.

 ```python